fzoonoise/collaborative-whiteboard/README.md

 ## Disclaimer

 This project is for learning purposes, based on a tutorial by [Code with Antonio](https://www.youtube.com/@codewithantonio).
-The original source code was not published; this implementation is independently built following the tutorial content.
+The original source code was not published; this implementation is independently built following the tutorial content